House construction cost in Bangalore is Rs 1500 / sq ft

 After providing the input in the cost calculator, click on the button ” CALCULATE CONSTRUCTION COST ” and scroll down for a detailed report.
-The cost calculator is a free tool that is highly beneficial while planning the budget of a project.
-With the cost calculator, you can increase the accuracy of cost estimation, efficiency in budget planning, consistency in the budget, and create a professional looking budget.
+A cost calculator is a free tool that is highly beneficial while planning the budget of a project.
+With the cost calculator, you can increase the accuracy of cost estimation, efficiency in budget planning, consistency in the budget, and create a professional-looking budget.

 SAMPLE HOUSE CONSTRUCTION COST IN BANGALORE or CONSTRUCTION COST IN BANGALORE for 20×30 30×40 30×50 20×40 40×60 40×40 30×50 50×80 of G+1 G+2 G+3 G+4 FLOORS

 Below is sample quotation for sites of 40×60 50×80 30×50 40×60 30×60 20×60 20×40 40×60 20×30 30×40 to know the current construction cost in Bangalore 2018/2019 for building G+1 G+3 G+2 G+4 floors with standard specifications:

 1. FOUNDATION: Earthwork and Earth Excavation, Layering and Curing, Construction of SSM, Laying of Concrete Footing Column Plinth beam.